genotrance/LibCURL_jll.jl/README.md

 This project builds custom binaries of the [LibCURL_jll.jl](https://github.com/JuliaBinaryWrappers/LibCURL_jll.jl/) project for [pymcurl](https://github.com/genotrance/mcurl).
 The build has been modified to include `Kerberos_krb5` on Linux and remove `LibSSH2` on all platforms.
-Builds are posted only for the following platforms:

-- aarch64-apple-darwin
-- aarch64-linux-gnu
-- aarch64-linux-musl
-- x86_64-apple-darwin
-- x86_64-linux-gnu
-- x86_64-linux-musl
-- x86_64-w64-mingw32

 ## Building